 - the thickness of the growing substrate or soil.

 Many studies show small to moderate storms are very effectively managed by green roofs.
 But as you can imagine, there are challenges.
 Shallow substrates (1 to 2 inches) can only hold so much water.
 If there is irrigation before a rain event, or even a recent storm, the substrate can be challenged.
 The roof will capture much less precipitation, leading to more stormwater runoff.

 Green roofs with substrates of moderate depths (4 to 5 inches) are very effective tools for managing stormwater.
 In fact, the depth of growing media has been shown in most studies to be the most important factor in determining how well a green roof intercepts rainfall.
 On average, green roofs retain about 45 to 60% of rainfall that hits them, with intensive roofs holding more rainfall than extensive roofs.

-One reason why monolithic green roofs do a better job of capturing stormwater is that the water moving through the roof is in contact with plants all along the drainage path.
-With modular green roofs, in contrast, once water drains underneath an individual modular container, it passes underneath adjacent containers and isn’t available to other plants before leaving the roof.
+There are also variations between monolithic (continuous) and modular (contained) green roof systems.
+Modular systems that are expressly designed to retain stormwater can be very effective.
+However, it’s usually monolithic green roofs that excel at stormwater management.
+Water moving through a monolithic green roof is in contact with plants all along the drainage path.
+In contrast, with modular green roofs, once water drains out of an individual modular container it passes underneath adjacent containers and is unavailable to other plants before leaving the roof.